zymex22/Hospital-Extended/README.md

 - Items
 - Patches/compabilitiy for other medic mods
 - Researches relavant
-- Mod settings to turn of different tiers. (t1, t2, t3)

 ### Sugessted Compatible mods for more extension:
 - Vanilla Furniture Expanded - Medical Module